Display advertising has come a long way since October 27, 1994, when the first banner ad promoting AT&T appeared on HotWired:

-However, it’s not just the appearance of display ads that have changed – the frequency with which users see display advertising has exponentially increased over the years.
+However, it’s not just the appearance of display ads that has changed—the frequency with which users see display advertising has exponentially increased over the years.

-Statistics show that an average US user sees around 63 display ads per day:
+A recent experiment by The Drum suggests that an average user living in the US sees around 93 display ads per day.

-That’s overwhelming, to say the least, and probably the reason why last year 380 million people used adblock software on their mobile browsers and 236 million people used Adblock software on their desktop browsers – these numbers are a significant increase from 2011:
+That’s overwhelming, to say the least, and probably the reason why, according to recent data, 530 million people use Adblock software on their mobile devices, and 290 million people use Adblock software on their desktop browsers.
+These numbers have seen a significant increase since 2011:

-Some of the reasons why users opt to use Adblock software include the threat of malware, interruption, slow website loading time, too many ads on too many web pages, and tracking by unknown parties:
+Some reasons why users opt to use Adblock software include the threat of malware, interruption, slow website loading time, too many ads on too many web pages, and tracking by unknown parties.

-Well, quite the contrary, when you create display ads that target the right audience with the right message, you have the potential to significantly increase brand awareness and your ROI.
+Well, quite the contrary.
+When you create display ads that target the right audience with the right message, you can significantly increase brand awareness and your ROAS.

 What is display advertising?